 The series is produced by Warner Bros.
 Television, Cuoco’s Yes, Norman Productions, and Berlanti Productions.

-That’s everything we know about The Flight Attendant season two, now streaming on HBO Max.
+That’s everything we know about The Flight Attendant seasons one and two, now streaming on HBO Max.
 We’ll be sure to update you as soon as we learn more.